maniSbindra/consolidated-ephemeral-test-env-repo/e2e-solution-setup/mgmt-server-install/Readme.md

 # Ephemeral Environment Setup using ArgoCD ApplicationSet (with PR Generator), Crossplane Azure Jet Provider, and Crossplane Helm Provider

 ## Overview
 This setup is to create a Kind Cluster and create a [Argo CD ApplicationSet](argo-app-set.yaml) with Github Pull Request Generator.
-Once setup is done and resources are created, the controller creates (updates / deletes) a new Ephmeral environment for each PR to the [sample application repository](https://github.com/maniSbindra/ephemeral-app), which is a simple todo API (CRUD for todo items), the tech stack is Java / Springboot, and the application needs a backend postgres database.
+Once setup is done and resources are created, the controller creates (updates / deletes) a new Ephmeral environment for each PR to the [sample application repository](https://github.com/maniSbindra/consolidated-ephemeral-test-env-repo/tree/main/sample-app-source-repo), which is a simple todo API (CRUD for todo items), the tech stack is Java / Springboot, and the application needs a backend postgres database.
 In this case an isolated environment is created for each PR, which includes a new resource group, a new AKS cluster to which the application deployment and service (corresponding to the PR SHA commit of the application) are applied, a new Azure Postgres backend database to which the application points to read and persist data.
-The Environment created is based on the pull request generator configuration of the application set, which points to a helm chart based on which the environment is created.
-The Helm Chart repo for the configurations shown in current sample is [pr-ephemeral-env-controller](https://github.com/maniSbindra/pr-ephemeral-env-controller)

 ## Installation and Setup